Skip to content

 Silent regression is the enemy

 Most environments don't fail explosively.
 They degrade quietly, in the places that don't always alert.
-Monday checks work because they catch drift while it's still cheap—turning “we think we're covered” into “we can point to proof.”
+Monday checks work because they catch drift while it's still cheap.

 Make the checks easy to run